DenisHooke/create-react-app-module/README.md

 ## Introduction
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and supported all cors and features which exist in Create React App.
-There's one difference that current project has another folder structure based on module architecture.
+There's one difference that the current project has another folder structure based on module architecture.

 ## Installation